 - An employee who wishes to be deployed to a position at another institution for which he or she meets all the position requirements shall make a request for deployment within the CSC CS Deployment System in accordance with the HR Bulletin on CX Deployment and the system shall provide notice to his or her Warden and potential receiving Warden(s) based on the locations requested. - 2.
-This deployment request is granted to the employee as soon as a position is available in the requested institution provided that the employee meets all the requirements of the position and has normally: - a) completed more than 24 continuous months of service in their initial CTP assignment; and - b) not been deployed to an institution under this protocol in the preceding 24 month period. - 3.
-An employee who has previously deployed within the preceding 24 months will be considered eligible only for deployment back to the last institution he or she came from, provided there is no cost to the Employer. - 4.
-Normally, an employee's request for a deployment will be granted as a priority over the hiring of a new employee who has completed the Correctional Training Program (CTP). - 5.
-Where a Warden decides to fill a vacancy with a CTP graduate or fill the position by way of promotion or demotion, the Warden shall provide the employee with written reasons for the decision subject to the privacy protections of the other employees. - 6.
-The employee may request that the Regional Deputy Commissioner review the decision, if the employee is not satisfied with the reasons provided by the Warden. - 7.
-If more than one employee requests a deployment to the same institution, the deployment will be granted among the employees, at level of the available position, who meet the requirements, in order of years of experience, beginning with the employee with the most years of experience/service as a Correctional Officer.
+This deployment request is granted to the employee as soon as a position is available in the requested institution provided that the employee meets all the requirements of the position and has normally: - a) completed more than 24 continuous months of service in their initial CTP assignment; and - b) not been deployed to an institution under this protocol in the preceding 24-month period.

+An employee who has previously deployed within the preceding 24 months will be considered eligible only for deployment back to the last institution he or she came from, provided there is no cost to the Employer.

+3. Normally, an employee's request for a deployment will be granted as a priority over the hiring of a new employee 10 weeks prior to the commencement of the Correctional Training Program (CTP).